-Veterans Treatment Court: Treatment & Alternatives to Prison
+Veterans Treatment Court: Treatment and Alternatives to Prison

 What is Veterans Treatment Court?

 Veterans treatment court offers treatment services for SUDs and/or mental health disorders rather than incarceration.2,3 These programs are modeled after existing drug or mental health treatment courts that were established to help people with SUDs and/or mental health disorders to receive short term or long term rehabilitation treatment rather than just jail time, which doesn’t address the underlying issues that contributed to the illegal behavior.2,3,4

 The first veteran’s drug court was created in 2008 by a judge who noticed that veterans involved in the criminal justice system were often struggling with substance use and/or mental health issues.5 This type of treatment court provides a range of services in the field of outpatient and inpatient rehabilitation, including personalized treatment, mandatory drug and alcohol testing, incentives and sanctions based on progress and toxicology results, and provision of support services to address any additional issues the veteran may be facing.4